Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Proposed Method

 We draw inspiration from Adaptive Instance Normalization (AdaIN) \cite{huang2017arbitrary}, a widely employed image style transfer technique.
 The source style of $p$ can be transferred to the target style of $q$ by:

 where $\mu(p)$ and $\sigma(p)$ are the spatial mean and standard deviation of the feature tensor $p$.

-Inspired by the AdaIN, which utilizes the feature statistics of a target style input to transfer the image style, we first calculate the mixed feature statistics of $f$ and $\tilde f$:
+Inspired by the AdaIN, which utilizes the feature statistics of a target style input to transfer the image style, we first calculate the mixed feature statistics of \boldsymbol{$\mathcal{F}_{sort}$} and \boldsymbol{$\widetilde{\mathcal{F}}_{sort}$}:

-where $\delta$ is a weight sampled from Beta distribution, i.e., $\delta \sim Beta(0.1, 0.1)$. $\gamma_{mix}$ and $\eta_{mix}$ are the weighted summation of the forgery style statistics of $f$ and $\tilde{f}$.
-Then, the style mixture is performed by the mixed feature statistics $\gamma_{mix}$ and $\eta_{mix}$ to the original feature $f$:
+where $\delta$ is a weight sampled from Beta distribution, i.e., $\delta \sim Beta(0.1, 0.1)$. $\gamma_{mix}$ and $\eta_{mix}$ are the weighted summation of the forgery style statistics of \boldsymbol{$\mathcal{F}_{sort}$} and \boldsymbol{$\widetilde{\mathcal{F}}_{sort}$}.
+Then, the style mixture is performed by the mixed feature statistics $\gamma_{mix}$ and $\eta_{mix}$ to the original feature \boldsymbol{$\mathcal{F}_{sort}$}:

-Similar to \cite{zhou2021domain}, we set a default probability of 0.5 to activate the forgery-style mixture module.
-Finally, we restore the original index order of the mixed features \boldsymbol{$f^{sort}$} to obtain \boldsymbol{$f^{out}$}, which is forwarded to the classifier for final decision-making.
-In the inference stage, the forgery-style mixture is deactivated.

-During training, the designed forgery-style mixture module augments the source forgery domains, effectively mitigating the overfitting problem and enhance the model's generalizability.
-This design enhances the model's generalization for open-set face forgery detection.
+Finally, we restore the original index order of the mixed features \boldsymbol{$\mathcal{F}_{mix'}$} to obtain \boldsymbol{$\mathcal{F}_{mix}$}, which is forwarded to the classifier for final decision-making.
+Similar to \cite{zhou2021domain}, we set a default probability of 0.5 to activate the forgery-style-mixture module.
+In the inference stage, the forgery-style-mixture is deactivated.
+As such, the designed module augments the source forgery domains in the training phase, thereby mitigating the overfitting problem and enhance the model's generalizability.
+This design effectively improves the model’s ability to generalize in open-set face forgery detection.